Super Mario Bros. 2: Gameplay

 Super Mario Bros.
 2 features some enemies and items from Yume Kōjō: Doki Doki Panic.
 The playable characters can now also lift and throw things to defeat enemies.

 Super Mario Bros.
 2 is a 2D side-scrolling platform game.
 The objective is to navigate the player's character through the dream world Subcon and defeat the main antagonist Wart.
 Before each stage, the player chooses one of four protagonists: Mario, Luigi, Toad, and Princess Toadstool.
-All four characters can run, jump, and climb ladders or vines, but each character possesses a unique advantage that causes them to be controlled differently.
-For example, Mario has balanced speed, jumping height, and strength; Luigi can jump the highest, but moves slightly slower and has weaker strength; Princess Toadstool can float because of her dress but has the lowest speed and strength; Toad has the highest speed and strength, which allows him to pick up items quickly, but jumps the lowest.
+All four characters can run, jump, and climb ladders or vines, but each character possesses a different combination of abilities that causes them to be controlled differently.
+Toad has the greatest speed and strength, allowing him to pick up items quickly, but has the lowest jumping height; Luigi can jump the highest, but moves slightly slower and has weaker strength; Princess Toadstool can float for short distances but has the lowest speed and strength; and Mario has intermediate speed, jumping height, and strength.
 Unlike Super Mario Bros., this game has no multiplayer functionality and no time limit.
 The original only scrolls from left to right, but this game can also scroll right to left, and even vertically in some areas.
 Unlike other Mario games, the characters cannot defeat enemies by jumping on them but can stand on, pick up, and throw most enemies at each other to defeat them.
 Other objects that can be thrown at enemies include vegetables pulled from the ground and mushroom blocks.